 What we don’t: Barebones feature set.

 Style is largely subjective, but Free Range Equipment’s Canvas Phanny collection was quick to win us over.
-A small brand based out of Bend, Ore., FRE works with outdoor artists to create unique, outdoors-inspired designs—at the time of publishing, you can choose from five different styles including colorful mountain landscapes, wildlife-centric designs, and more.
+A small brand based out of Bend, Ore., FRE works with outdoor artists to create unique, outdoors-inspired designs—at the time of publishing, you can choose from a hopping 20 different styles including colorful mountain landscapes, wildlife-centric designs, and more.
 Overall quality is excellent thanks to the abrasion-resistant canvas exterior and premium touches like thick zipper pulls, a nicely padded backpanel, and a leather logo patch on the front.
 Two of our editors recently adopted the Canvas Phanny as their go-to waist pack, and we’ve found it useful for everything from running errands around town to shuttling the essentials —including a 500-milliliter soft flask, phone, snacks, a headlamp, and even a wind shirt—while Nordic skiing.

 What’s not to like with Free Range Equipment’s Canvas Phanny?
 The most glaring downside is the barebones storage layout: The interior features a stretchy sleeve at the back with a clip for securing keys, but there are no zippered compartments.
 This hasn’t been a dealbreaker for us but can make organization tough—we often find ourselves rifling through the main compartment in checkout lines to find our credit card, for example.
 If you tend to carry a lot of smaller items, it may be worth opting for a design like Cotopaxi’s Coso above or Arc’teryx’s Mantis below, the latter of which includes two zippered pockets (one inside and one at the front) as well as an interior stash pocket and a sleeve along the backpanel for securing a phone.
 But there’s a reason we keep using the Canvas Phanny: It’s nicely sized for a variety of uses, has a premium feel, and looks great to boot.